 proto tcp remote localhost 1194

 This will tell OpenVPN to send all traffic through “localhost” on TCP port 1194, which is the SSH tunnel(change the port to match the SSH command).
+The SSH tunnel will then encrypt the traffic before sending it to the server, making it pretty much impossible to figure out that you’re using a VPN.

 Why not just an SSH tunnel?